 Do you accept out-of-state residents?
 How can I establish residency?

-The University of Mississippi is a state0supported school and, therefore, preference is given to Mississippi residents.
+The University of Mississippi is a state supported school and, therefore, preference is given to Mississippi residents.
 The Office of Student Records and Registrar determines the status of residency and may be contacted at (601) 984-1080.

 What is the average GPA accepted into the program?